 From 1904 to 1986, the Evans and Jenkins families of Malad were the bank's principal stockholders.
 D.L.
 Evans, Jr., G.L.
 Jenkins, and McKinley L. Jenkins were principal officers for over 60 years, from about 1915 until their deaths.
 After World War II, Roland T. Evans became Chairman of the Board; Don S. Evans, Sr. became chairman in 1976 and continues to serve the bank in that position.
 In 1986, the Evans family purchased the Jenkins' interest and assumed ownership and control of the bank.

 Today, three generations of the Evans family participate in the bank's daily operations and on the board of directors.
-President John V. Evans, Sr. leads the bank with his Executive Managers: John V. Evans, Jr., CEO; John V. Evans, III, Executive Vice President of the Treasure Valley region; H. Scott Horsley, Executive Vice President and Chief Credit Officer; and Brenda Sanford, Chief Financial Officer.
-The current Board of Directors includes Chairman Don S. Evans, Sr., John V. Evans, Sr., John V. Evans, Jr., M. DeLell Evans, Don S. Evans Jr., Larry L. Evans, Paula D. Evans, Martha Evans-Gilgen, Glen R. Kunau, James J. Lynch, Susan D. Evans-Scarlett, David L. Evans, IV and Lex H. Kunau.
+John V. Evans, Jr., Chief Executive Officer leads the bank with the rest of the Executive Managers: John V. Evans, III, Executive Vice President of the Treasure Valley region; H. Scott Horsley, Executive Vice President and Chief Credit Officer; and Brenda Sanford, Chief Financial Officer.
+The current Board of Directors includes Chairman Don S. Evans, Sr., John V. Evans, Jr., M. DeLell Evans, Don S. Evans Jr., Larry L. Evans, Paula D. Evans, Martha Evans-Gilgen, Glen R. Kunau, Susan D. Evans-Scarlett, David L. Evans, IV and Lex H. Kunau.

 D.L.
 Evans Bank has expanded tremendously.
 It maintains that "Hometown Community Bank" spirit as we grow.
-The bank has grown more than $970 million in assets with 20 full-service branches and seven mortgage lending offices across southern Idaho.
+The bank has grown more than $1 billion in assets with 20 full-service branches and seven mortgage lending offices across southern Idaho.

 D.L.
 Evans lived by the principles of integrity, charity, friendliness, compassion, and hard work.
 D.L.
 Evans Bank directors and officers emulate these principles and encourage employees to do the same.
 While times have changed, the bank has never lost sight of the founder's vision, 'That banking is really just about one thing: helping people'.
 That is the strength of a family-owned community bank, meaningful, long-term relationship.